bharati-21/AZMLND-Capstone-Project/files/README.md

      run = experiment.submit(hyperdrive_run_config)
      ```

-  * The screenshot below shows the run progress of submitted AutoML experiment
+  * The screenshot below shows the run progress of submitted HyperDrive periment
     ![AutoML Experiment Run](Images/CP_hyperdrive_runs.png)

   * Once submitted the progress of the run was observed via the run widget of the _`RunDetails`_ class in the Jupyter notebook.